mriot/prep-alert/README.md

 - Raidcore's Nexus addon platform and community (especially Delta)
 - The Gw2 Wiki, for a usable map data API
-- Elis, for support while mapping fractals
+- Elis and Baste, for support while mapping fractals
-- Baste, for making forgetting to swap Sigils a lifestyle - and unintentionally inspiring this project
 - The `[TY]` guild, for all the fun we have in dungeons